 Autism-spectrum disorder (ASD) is a pervasive neurodevelopmental disorder characterized by deficits in social communication, language development and lastly a lack of flexibility in thought patterns and behaviours.
-It is present in roughly 1% of the population.
-Recent genome-wide association studies have identified single single nucleotide polymorphisms related to ASD.
-However, these studies use a case-control model of the disease.
-Viewing most psychiatric conditions as a normal distribution of the relevant traits, with the tails corresponding to diagnosis has been fruitful in other psychiatric illnesses).
+It affects roughly 1% of the population.
+Recent genome-wide association studies (GWAS) have identified single nucleotide polymorphisms (SNPs) associated with ASD.
+However, these studies used a case-control model of the disorder, i.e., testing the association among individuals affected and unaffected with ASD.
+A dimensional approach (i.e., viewing such condition as a normal distribution of the relevant traits, with the tails corresponding to diagnosis has been fruitful in other psychiatric illnesses).

-One consequence of ASD reflecting an underlying normal distribution would be that the genes associated with diagnosis of ASD would also be associated with levels of subclinical autistic-like traits.
-To investigate if it is so, summary statistics from the latest genome-wide association study was used to generate genetic risk scores, an individual measure of genetic liability from common variation.
-We tested if this genetic risk score was associated with subclinical levels of autistic-like traits.
+One consequence of ASD reflecting an underlying normal distribution would be that the genes associated with clinical diagnosis of ASD would also be associated with levels of subclinical autistic-like traits in the general population.
+To investigate this, summary statistics from the latest GWAS was used to generate genetic risk scores (GRS), an individual measure of genetic liability from common variation.
+We tested if the GRS was associated with subclinical levels of autistic-like traits.

-The results demonstrate that the genetic risk score was significantly associated with autistic-like traits as measured by the A-TAC questionnaire.
-For the subdomain flexibility - questions measuring repetitive and stereotypical behaviour, the results were also significant, and more so than total score.
-This indicates that there are shared genetic underpinnings between subclinical levels of autistic-like traits and clinical levels.
+The results demonstrate that the GRS of ASD was significantly associated with autistic-like traits in a young Swedish twin sample.
+Among the three subdomains, ASD genetic risk scores was most strongly associated with flexibility - questions measuring repetitive and stereotypical behaviour, suggesting that rigid thoughts and behaviour were at the core of the clinical presentation of ASD.
+Overall, these results indicate that there are shared genetic underpinnings between clinical ASD diagnosis and subclinical levels of autistic-like traits in the general population.

 Introduction

-In an effort to quantify the burden of autism spectrum disorder (ASD), Baxter et al estimated that ASD causes a loss of 7.6 million disability-adjusted life years, double that of ADHD and conduct disorder combined (1).
-The core symptoms of ASD, often called the autism triad are issues with social reciprocity, repetitive and stereotypical behaviour or interests and impairments in verbal and nonverbal communication.
-These behaviour surfaces before three years of age, and can often be disabling (2).
-The behavioural genetic revolution has highlighted the roles of genes in the genesis of autism.
-Twin studies of autism yield high heritability estimates, between 73-91% (3).
-The genetic architecture underlying this has been studied.
-Genetic variants that are common in the population are believed to explain ~ 50% of liability and in 5-15% of cases the aetiology can be linked to chromosomal rearrangements or single gene disorders (4)(5).
-Rare mutations was first believed play a large role, but recent research has shown that while they may cause significant effects for the individual, collectively rare mutations only explain a few percent of the heritability (4).
-The liability threshold model hypothesizes that psychiatric disorders reflect the extreme ends of a normal distribution, and there is support for this view of autism (6).
-However, ASD is also highly heterogeneous, and the clinical picture varies greatly.
-Recently, the first genome-wide association study (GWAS) was published, finding twelve loci associated at genome-wide significance, but also finding support for differing genetic architectures between subgroups of ASD (11).
-While it investigates how the genetics between ASD diagnosis differ, there is no attempt to understand how this manifests at the level of phenotypic trait.
-This paper seeks to amend that.
-First we replicated 9 of the 12 significant loci in a novel sample, and then examined how these loci were associated with phenotypic measures of the autism triad.
+In an effort to quantify the burden of ASD, Baxter et al estimated that ASD causes a loss of 7.6 million disability-adjusted life years, double that of ADHD and conduct disorder combined (1).
+The core symptoms of ASD, often called the autism triad are issues with social reciprocity, repetitive and stereotypical behaviour or interests, and impairments in verbal and nonverbal communication.
+These behaviour symptoms surface before three years of age, and can often be disabling (2).
+The behavioural genetics revolution has highlighted the roles of genes in the pathogenesis of autism.
+Twin studies of autism yielded high heritability estimates, ranging between 73-91% (3).
+The genetic architecture underlying ASD has been studied.
+It has been shown that half of its genetic liability was explained by common genetic variants (i.e. genetic variants that are common in the population).
+In 5-15% of cases, the aetiology can be linked to chromosomal rearrangements or single gene disorders (4)(5).
+Rare mutations were previously thought to play a major role, but recent research has shown that while they may cause significant effects in individuals, collectively rare mutations only explain a small percent of the heritability (4).
+The liability threshold model hypothesizes that disorders simply reflect the extreme end of an underlying liability which follows a normal distribution, and there is support for this view in autism (6).
+However, ASD is highly heterogeneous, and its clinical picture varies greatly.
+Recently, a large GWAS meta-analysis, successfully identified twelve genomic loci associated with ASD, and provided support for differing genetic architectures between subgroups of ASD, e.g., individuals with and without intellectual disability (11).
+This project sought to extend the published GWAS by understanding how the genetic heterogeneity of ASD is manifested at the symptomatic level.
+First, we attempted to replicate the known genome-wide significant loci for clinical ASD in a population-based Swedish twin sample, among whom autistic-like traits are measured.